hackcheckio/Hackcheck-Private-API/README.md

 ### Endpoints
 **Base URL:** dev.hackcheck.io
-* /api/v2/lookup/ - Perform qeury searches
+* /api/v2/lookup/ - Perform query searches

 ### Authentication
 Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io